techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 In this scenario, assume that the customer site--called a branch--temporarily can't connect to the Microsoft cloud through Direct Routing.
 However, the intranet inside the branch is still fully functional, and users can connect to the Session Border Controller (SBC) that is providing PSTN connectivity.

-This article describes how to use a Survivable Branch Appliance (SBA) to enable Teams Phone to continue to make and receive Public Switched Telephone Network (PSTN) calls in case of an outage.
+This article describes how to use a Survivable Branch Appliance (SBA) with Teams Phone to support continuity of making and receiving Public Switched Telephone Network (PSTN) calls in case of an outage.

 ## Prerequisites